qiuxuanzhizi/QDIP-RED/README.md

-# QDIP
+# QDIP-RED
-This is the code for our preprint paper,"Quaternion Deep Image Prior for Color Image Restoration".
+This is the code for our preprint paper,"QDIP-RED: Quaternion Deep Image Prior and Regularization by Denoising for Color Image Restoration".